 - Encourage people to email reviews, questions or suggestions.

 - Have a Newsletter sign-up box.

-Use both bulk email marketing promotions & transactional email marketing promotions
+Tip 2 – Use both bulk email marketing and, transactional email marketing promotions

 Bulk emails, while useful, often go unopened.
 Or, straight to the spam folder.
 Small businesses are having success supplementing bulk mail campaigns that appeal to general audiences with transactional emails.
 These, offer one-on-one pitching and custom promotions based on past customer behaviour.
 When sending emails like: